Small Area Estimation of Case Growths for Timely COVID-19 Outbreak Detection: Introduction

-To address these challenges, we develop an adaptive machine learning algorithm, which we refer to as Transfer Learning Generalized Random Forest (\texttt{TLGRF}), that dynamically balances the speed-accuracy tradeoff by adjusting the window sizes over time and across space in case growth rate estimation.
-Specifically, to capture the heterogeneity of COVID-19 growth rates over time and across space, \texttt{TLGRF} chooses an adaptive fitting window size for each U.S. county on each day based on features that affect the disease spread, such as social distancing policies and the United States' Centers for Disease Control and Prevention's (CDC) Social Vulnerability Index.
-Moreover, for counties with insufficient data, \texttt{TLGRF} pools together all relevant COVID-19 case data from counties with similar features across the US via transfer learning.
+To address these challenges, we develop a transfer learning framework, which we refer to as Transfer Learning Random Forest (\texttt{TLRF}), that dynamically balances the speed-accuracy tradeoff by adjusting the window sizes over time and across space in case growth rate estimation.
+Our key insight is that, under certain identification assumptions (detailed in \S\ref{MO}), the growth rate estimation problem can be converted into a regression task, enabling effective transfer learning across space and time through random forests' adaptive weighting mechanism.
+In other words, \texttt{TLRF} is able to adaptively choose fitting window sizes based on relevant day-level and county-level features affecting the disease spread, such as social distancing policies and the United States' Centers for Disease Control and Prevention's (CDC) Social Vulnerability Index.
+Moreover, for counties with insufficient data, \texttt{TLRF} pools together all relevant COVID-19 case data from counties with similar features across the US via transfer learning.